Skip to content

 • Book Your Trip As Early As Possible

 Here is the more brilliant travelling tip you wouldn’t have heard from everyone: best deals are always found a couple of months in advance, and Malaysia is no exception.
-The best prices for flight tickets and accommodation are waiting for you if you plan wisely and snatch up offers once they are available.
+The best prices for flight tickets and accommodation await you if you plan wisely and snatch up offers once available.
 You can probably save tons of dollars if you follow this advice.

-In addition, you may start looking for tickets for your next two-month trip on the internet right now.
-Keep in mind that even though Malaysia may be more costly than other South-Asian countries such as Indonesia or Thailand, you will always have more choices here.
+In addition, you may start looking for tickets for your next two-month trip on the Internet right now.
+Remember that even though Malaysia may be more costly than other South-Asian countries such as Indonesia or Thailand, you will always have more choices here.

 Many backpackers always recommend taking advantage of a low-cost flight provider.
 Air Asia operates in Kuala Lumpur, and Kota Kinabalu offers economical flights if you don’t want to surpass your budget.
-Meanwhile, don’t expect to get excellent service from refunds if you missed your plane or get your baggage back if you lost them.
+Meanwhile, don’t expect excellent service from refunds if you miss your plane or get your baggage back if you lost it.

-It is thus preferable to buy a ticket at a somewhat higher price in order to avoid this unpleasant experience.
+Thus, buying a ticket at a higher price is preferable to avoid this unpleasant experience.

 25 Best Things to Do in Malaysia-Your Full Guide